Rethinking Person Re-Identification via Semantic-Based Pretraining: Experimental Results

 \subsection{Unsupervised Domain Adaption}

 Our semantic-based pretraining method enjoys the benefits of flexible corner scenarios of domain adaptive Re-ID tasks, where labelled data in target domain is hard to obtain.
 In this section, we present four domain adaptive Re-ID tasks on several benchmark datasets.
-More detailed results can be seen in Table~\ref{tab2}.
-When trained on Duke dataset, it can be easily observed that our VTBR+RS achieves a significant rank-1 performance of \textbf{50.6\%} and \textbf{5.7\%} on Market and CUHK03 respectively, outperforming the ImageNet pretraining by \textbf{+2.6\%} and \textbf{+0.8\%} in terms of rank-1 accuracy.
-When trained on Market dataset, our method can also lead to an obvious improvement of \textbf{+1.9\%} on CUHK03 in rank-1 accuracy.
-However, when tested on Duke dataset, it is surprising to find that our method obtain a slightly inferior performance than ImageNet pretraining (mAP \textbf{13.5\%} vs. \textbf{13.8\%}, \textbf{0.91M} vs. \textbf{1.28M} images).
-We suspect that captions generated on \textit{FineGPR} have obvious domain gap with Duke since there are some occlusion and multiple persons in the queries, which will undoubtedly degrade the performance of our method.
+More detailed results can be seen in Table~\ref{tab2} and Table~\ref{tab2_2}.
+For instance, when trained on DukeMTMC-reID dataset, it can be easily observed that our VTBR+RS achieves a significant rank-1 performance of \textbf{50.6\%} and \textbf{5.7\%} on Market-1501 and CUHK03 respectively, outperforming the ImageNet pretraining by \textbf{+2.6\%} and \textbf{+0.8\%} in terms of rank-1 accuracy.
+When trained on Market-1501 dataset, our method can also lead to an obvious improvement of \textbf{+1.9\%} on CUHK03 in rank-1 accuracy.
+However, when tested on DukeMTMC-reID dataset, it is surprising to find that our method obtain a slightly inferior performance than ImageNet pretraining (mAP \textbf{13.5\%} vs. \textbf{13.8\%}, \textbf{0.91M} vs. \textbf{1.28M} images).
+We suspect that captions generated on \textit{FineGPR} have obvious domain gap with DukeMTMC-reID dataset since there are some occlusion and multiple persons in the queries, which will undoubtedly degrade the performance of our method.